microsoft/infersharpaction/Examples/ResourceLeak/README.md

 ```
 is bad in case the outer constructor, `GZipStream`, throws an exception.
 In that case, no one will have a hold of the `FileStream` and so no one will be able to dispose it.

-### 3. Allocation of Cursor resources:
+### 3. Resource Allocation inside libraries:
-Some resources are created insider libraries instead of by "new".
+Some resources are created inside libraries instead of by "new".
 For instance,
 ```c#
 ICursor cursor = SQLiteDatabase.Query(…)
 ```